Hello! My name is Cami Simpson, and welcome to my page!

-These children are in dire need of our help, and your donation will help provide food, shelter, and hope.
-PLEASE consider donating to the Romanian Children’s Relief fund, any donation would be greatly appreciated and together we can make a difference!
+The children of Romania are in dire need of our help and your thoughtful donation would help provide education, therapy, healthcare and hope.
+PLEASE consider donating to the Romanian Children’s Relief fund; any donation would be greatly appreciated and together we can make a difference!

 Thank you for reading my story and supporting me!